ArikAckerman/NuclearServer/README.md

 Disclaimer:

 This project is a simulation and should not be used as a precise representation of real-world scenarios.
 It is for educational and illustrative purposes only.
+Enjoy.